makerdao/governance-manual/delegation/mkr-holder-guide.md

 All this being said, GovAlpha is aware that exceptional individuals and circumstances may exist.
 We are aware that no rule can be enforced here due to the permissionless nature of the delegate contracts.

-We leave it to MKR token holders to judge when and if it is appropriate to delegate to Core Unit personnel.
+MKR token holders must judge when and if it is appropriate to delegate to Core Unit personnel.

 ## Cost-Benefit

 The cost-benefit calculation to governance of the Maker Protocol has never been particularly favorable to MKR holders.
 There is much to govern and much to keep up with.
 Delegation represents a long-awaited improvement to this calculus.

-**Responsible Voting > Responsible Delegation > Apathy > Irresponsible Voting > Irresponsible Delegation.**
+As a general rule governance safety and effectivness decreases as you go down the following scale:
+* **Responsible Voting** (Best Action)
+* **Responsible Delegation** (Best Action for Cost)
+* **Apathy**
+* **Irresponsible Voting**
+* **Irresponsible Delegation** (Worst Action)

+**Responsible delegation is much, much cheaper than responsible voting and almost as good.**

 Delegation increases the variability of outcomes relative to individuals voting.
 The chance for greater governance effectiveness exists, but it is balanced by a greater amount of centralization and collusion risk.

 With individuals voting, there is less chance for effective governance, but also less chance for malicious governance.
 With delegation, there is a greater chance for both outcomes.
 For this reason, we view apathy as preferable to irresponsible delegation.

-**Responsible delegation is much, much cheaper than responsible voting and almost as good.**

-That said, responsible delegation is much, much cheaper than responsible voting, and almost as effective.

 To aid in cost-benefit judgments, here is our estimate of the cost-to-the-individual in terms of responsible delegation to one or more Recognized Delegates.
 Note that delegate contracts currently expire every year.
 So these should be considered annual costs:

 * Spend a few hours reading over the Recognized Delegate platforms, figure out which delegates care about what you care about.
 Watch ‘Meet Your Delegate’ recordings if you prefer video.
 * Spend 30 minutes thinking about incentives and trust in relation to your chosen delegate(s).
-* Take note of the metrics surfaced by GovAlpha on the ‘semi-official’ voting platform.
+* Take note of the metrics surfaced by GovAlpha on the [Voting Portal](https://vote.makerdao.com/delegates).
 * Spend gas to delegate your MKR to your chosen delegates.
-* Spend 30 minutes a month to check in.
-Check your delegate is still active, check their metrics are still good.
+* Spend a hour each month to check in.
+Check your delegates are still active, check their metrics are still good.

 Ineffective or participation-starved governance will kill the Maker Protocol over the long-term just as surely as governance attacks will in the short term.

-If you are holding non-trivial amounts of capital in the MKR token, GovAlpha believes you should seriously consider delegating responsibly.
+If you are holding non-trivial amounts of capital in the MKR token, you should seriously consider delegating responsibly.

->Page last reviewed: -
+>Page last reviewed: 2022-10-31
->Next review due: -
+>Next review due: 2022-10-31